-This special report assesses new knowledge since the IPCC 5th Assessment Report (AR5) and the Special Report on Global Warming of 1.5°C (SR15) on how the ocean and cryosphere have and are expected to change with ongoing global warming, the risks and opportunities these changes bring to ecosystems and people, and mitigation, adaptation and governance options for reducing future risks.
+This special report assesses new knowledge since the IPCC 5th Assessment Report (AR5) and the Special Report on Global Warming of 1.5°C (SR1.5) on how the ocean and cryosphere have and are expected to change with ongoing global warming, the risks and opportunities these changes bring to ecosystems and people, and mitigation, adaptation and governance options for reducing future risks.
 Chapter 1 provides context on the importance of the ocean and cryosphere, and the framework for the assessments in subsequent chapters of the report.

 All people on Earth depend directly or indirectly on the ocean and cryosphere.
 The fundamental roles of the ocean and cryosphere in the Earth system include the uptake and redistribution of anthropogenic carbon dioxide and heat by the ocean, as well as their crucial involvement of in the hydrological cycle.
 The cryosphere also amplifies climate changes through snow, ice and permafrost feedbacks.
-Services provided to people by the ocean and/or cryosphere include food and freshwater, renewable energy, health and wellbeing, cultural values, trade and transport. {1.1, 1.2, 1.5, Figure TS.2}
+Services provided to people by the ocean and/or cryosphere include food and freshwater, renewable energy, health and wellbeing, cultural values, trade, and transport. {1.1, 1.2, 1.5; Figure TS.2} are fundamentally linked to the ocean and cryosphere and the services they provide (high confidence2).
+Progress on achieving the SDGs can contribute to reducing the exposure or vulnerabilities of people and communities to the risks of ocean and cryosphere change (medium confidence). {1.1}

 Sustainable development is at risk from emerging and intensifying ocean and cryosphere changes.
 Ocean and cryosphere changes interact with each of the United Nations Sustainable Development Goals (SDGs).
-Progress on climate action (SDG 13) would reduce risks to aspects of sustainable development that are fundamentally linked to the ocean and cryosphere and the services they provide (high confidence).
-Progress on achieving the SDGs can contribute to reducing the exposure or vulnerabilities of people and communities to the risks of ocean and cryosphere change (medium confidence). {1.1}
+Progress on climate action (SDG13) would reduce risks to aspects of sustainable development that

 Communities living in close connection with polar, mountain, and coastal environments are particularly exposed to the current and future hazards of ocean and cryosphere change.
 Coasts are home to approximately 28% of the global population, including around 11% living on land less than 10 m above sea level.
 Almost 10% of the global population lives in the Arctic or high mountain regions.
 People in these regions face the greatest exposure to ocean and cryosphere change, and poor and marginalised people here are particularly vulnerable to climate-related hazards and risks (very high confidence).
-The adaptive capacity of people, communities and nations is shaped by social, political, cultural, economic, technological, institutional, geographical and demographic factors. {1.1, 1.5, 1.6, Cross-Chapter Box 2 in Chapter 1}
+The adaptive capacity of people, communities and nations is shaped by social, political, cultural, economic, technological, institutional, geographical, and demographic factors. {1.1, 1.5, 1.6, Cross-Chapter Box 2 in Chapter 1}

 Ocean and cryosphere changes are pervasive and observed from high mountains, to the polar regions, to coasts, and into the deep ocean.
-AR5 assessed that the ocean is warming (0 to 700 m: virtually certain; 700 to 2000 m: likely), sea level is rising (high confidence), and ocean acidity is increasing (high confidence).
-Most glaciers are shrinking (high confidence), the Greenland and Antarctic ice sheets are losing mass (high confidence), sea ice extent in the Arctic is decreasing (very high confidence), Northern Hemisphere
+AR5 assessed that the ocean is warming (0-700 m: virtually certain3; 700-2000 m: likely), sea level is rising (high confidence), and ocean acidity is increasing (high confidence).
+Most glaciers are shrinking (high confidence), the Greenland and Antarctic ice sheets are losing mass (high confidence), sea-ice extent in the Arctic is decreasing (very high confidence), Northern Hemisphere snow cover is decreasing (very high confidence), and permafrost temperatures are increasing (high confidence).
+Improvements since AR5 in observation systems, techniques, reconstructions and model developments, have advanced scientific characterisation and understanding of ocean and cryosphere change, including in previously identified areas of concern such as ice sheets and Atlantic Meridional Overturning Circulation. {1.1, 1.4, 1.8.1, Figure TS.3}